A chicken roost is a perch. The word “roost” means to sit or settle or gather.

 In fact, having a little more width to the perch can also guard against abrasions on the keel bone.

-If you want to use natural branches from local trees or sturdy bushes, pick thicker branches that give adequate foot surface for roosting.
+If you want to use natural branches from local trees or sturdy bushes, pick thicker branches that give adequate foot surfaces for roosting.

 Chicken Roosts: Slip-Proof